-HUM 3220 DESIGN PRINCIPLES 3 credits
+HUM 3220 DESIGN PRINCIPLES (3 credits)

 Exploration of human reaction to visual stimuli and the role of design to solve problems and make decisions in business and personal life.
 The goal is that students will make better functional, practical, and economic visual judgments.
+Prerequisite: 60 credit hours completed

-HUM 3230 UNDERSTANDING WESTERN ARCHITECTURE 3 credits
+HUM 3230 UNDERSTANDING WESTERN ARCHITECTURE (3 credits)